What is Ofsted?

 Inspectors will evaluate evidence of the impact of the curriculum, including on the most disadvantaged pupils and those with special educational needs or disabilities (SEND).
 This involves in-depth discussions with school leaders, and they remain in regular contact with the head teacher throughout the inspection.

 Inspectors will also assess the school's performance through discussions with pupils and staff, governors or trustees.

 Can parents give their views to the inspectors?

 Yes, this is actively encouraged.
 The school should notify parents of the dates of the inspection, providing you with details about how you can offer your views.
 If you are unable to make it to the school in person, there should be provision to speak to the inspectors on the telephone.
 Parents can only tell inspectors about their general experiences of the school; inspectors cannot assist with more personal matters such as problems with individual pupils or ongoing disputes, which need to be raised with the appropriate school personnel.

 Can parents see the results of the inspection?

 Yes, schools must ensure parents of pupils at the school receive a copy of the report.

 Do parents have to wait for the inspection to give their views to Ofsted?

 No. Parent View gives parents the opportunity to have their say about their child’s school over a variety of issues at any time.
 It comprises a survey of basic set questions where parents indicate how strongly they agree or disagree.
 Data is collated into a three-monthly report and the results are published online.
 Parent View is a way for government to monitor parental opinion of schooling as a whole.
 While it is not a resource for parents to discuss individual pupils or schools, Ofsted inspectors do view the results of Parent View for individual schools when inspecting them, so it is a useful resource for parents to have their say.
-Parent View is likely to be upgraded from September 2019.
+Parent View has been upgraded with more tailored questions from September 2019.